UpadhyayShweta/Personal_Finance_Planner/README.md

 ### Part 1 - Personal Finance Planner

-In this section of the challenge, you will create a personal finance planner application.
-To develop the personal finance planner prototype, you should take into account the following assumptions:
+In this section of the challenge, we will create a personal finance planner application.
+To develop the personal finance planner prototype, taking into account the following assumptions:

 * The average household income for each member of the credit union is $12,000.